-Have you ever seen a crowd going Ape Sh*t?!
+Have you ever seen a crowd goin' Apes**t?!

 I’ve seen Beyoncé perform about 4 or 5 times at this point, and it’s always been a total sensory experience.
 I usually tear up (aka: cry), and I always leave the show feeling like the baddest b*tch to ever walk God’s Green Earth.
 Last night was absolutely no different, but a liiiiiittle different.

-I never thought I’d be sitting down to write about Jay Z because he’s been getting on my nerves for a while now, but here we are.
-Now, don’t get me wrong, I believe Jay is the greatest rapper of our (all) time, I pretty much know all his lyrics, I love nearly all his albums, but when it’s performance time, I usually stretch just in case I get called into formation, and then stare in awe of the Virgo Queen and ignore him altogether.
+I never thought I’d be sitting down to write about Jay Z because he’s been getting on my nerves for a while now.
+But here we are.
+Now don’t get me wrong, I believe Jay is the greatest rapper of our (all) time, I pretty much know all his lyrics, I love nearly all his albums, but when it’s performance time, I usually stretch just in case I get called into formation, and then stare in awe of the Virgo Queen, and ignore him altogether.
 But last night was my first time reeeeeally paying attention to him as a performer–and it was truly something special.
-Aside from the flawless production of the same gotdamn songs and the same gotdamn performances from the last 4 gotdamn tours, the best parts of the night for me came from Jay, specifically when he performed “Song Cry”.
+Aside from the flawless production of their (same) songs and (the same) performances, the best parts of the night for me came from Jay, specifically when he performed “Song Cry”.

 It began with Beyoncé singing her ASS OFF to one of my favorites, “I Care”, from the 4 album.

 “Ain’t nobody tell me this is love…”

 As I fell into my emotions (shout out to all the Cancers out there) we then heard Jay come in with lyrics from “444”.

 I was like “oh sh*t, we doing this?”

 “You’re so immune to all my pain…”

 “Took me too long for this song, I don’t deserve you…”